cat's eye chrysoberyl - Sri Lankacat's eye chrysoberyl - Sri Lanka

 • Private Collections: Cat's eyes up to 300 carats are in private collections.
 Stones reported include a flawed 185-ct yellow Brazilian gem; a superb 120-ct yellow Brazilian gem in a Japanese collection; and a 79.30-ct brown Sri Lankan oval and a 66.98-ct flawless yellow Brazilian stone in a U.S. collection.

-Chrysoberyl is a very durable stone suitable for any jewelry setting.
-However, care should be taken when faceting this material, since it's sensitive to knocks and extreme heat.
-Otherwise, these gems require no special care.
-They can be cleaned mechanically, per the instructions of the machine to be used, or, of course, with warm, soapy water and a brush.
+Chrysoberyls require no special care.
+They can be cleaned mechanically, per the machine's instructions, or with warm, soapy water and a brush.
 Consult our gemstone jewelry cleaning guide for more recommendations.

 Chrysoberyl cabochons from Minas Gerais, Brazil.
 Gem cutting by Afonso Marques.
 Photo by Eurico Zimbres.
 Licensed under CC By-SA 3.0.